AinsteinAI/ainstein_radar/readme.md

 ### K79:

-The file k79_node.cpp implements a ROS node using the RadarNodeK79 interface class to create a UDP socket bound to the host IP address and port (which must match the radar's configuration), launch a thread to read and publish data to the RadarData message type.
+The file k79_node.cpp implements a ROS node using the RadarInterfaceK79 interface class to create a UDP socket bound to the host IP address and port (which must match the radar's configuration), launch a thread to read and publish data to the RadarData message type.

-*Command line usage:*
+**Command line usage:**

 The optional parameters are scoped private, eg host IP is read from /k79_node/host_ip in this case: